 - Flexibility.
 LLCs generally have no restrictions on the number of members allowed, and members have flexibility in structuring management of the company.
 Florida LLCs can also select varying types of distribution of profits.
 Unlike a common partnership where the split is 50-50, an LLC has room for much more flexibility.

 - Fewer formalities.
 The LLC business entity requires no corporate minutes or resolutions, making it easier to manage.
-Holding annual meetings of members and documenting major business decisions is still recommended, however.
+Holding annual meetings of members and documenting major business decisions

 - Subsidiaries.
 Unlike Florida S corporations, Florida LLCs are allowed to have subsidiaries without restriction.